 Each have distinct purposes and advantages in marketing and communication.
 So your choice really depends on how you see your business texting needs.
-We’ll walk you through the key differences between short and long code texting so that you can make an informed decision.

 Short Code SMS

-Short code’s 5- to 6-digit numbers make “mass texting” and “blast texting” possible.
+SMS short code’s 5- to 6-digit numbers make “mass texting” and “blast texting” possible.
 If you see yourself texting a lot of people at once and sending them the exact same messages without ever wanting a response, choose one of these numbers.

 Short code is one-way communication at its finest, and for some businesses that’s all they need.